d4rklynk/divest-google/README.md

     - [Contacts](#contacts)
     - [Google Authenticator](#2fa)
 ## What is it ?<a name="what"></a>
 This guide is meant to be used for those who wants to remove their google account.
 Did you ever wonder : What am I losing if I remove my Google account ?
-Well this page is for you.
+Well, this page is for you.
 For example: Don't forget your passwords on chrome or don't forget your contact synchronisation with Google Contacts

 __Feel free to ask for changes__
 ## Glossary<a name="glossary"></a>
-  - Front-end alternative : the client you use is different from the official one, but it still takes the data from the official servers of the applciation (example : NewPiped on Android is used to see videos from Youtube, but it isn't an offical application of Google/Youtube)
+  - Front-end alternative : the client you use is different from the official one, but it still takes the data from the official servers of the application (example : NewPiped on Android is used to see videos from Youtube, but it isn't an offical application of Google/Youtube)
   - Free (as in speech) : means there is a philosophy behind the software, you can use the software as you like, run as you like, you can improve the program, and you can redistribute the software if you want to.
   - Free (as in beer) : means just that there's no cost
   - Open-Source : means that the code is open, everyone can read it.